-|clear_percent||int||[0-100]||Percent of clear values in dataset.
+|clear_percent||int||[0-100]||Percent of clear values in the dataset.
 Clear values represents scene content areas (non-blackfilled*) that are deemed to be not impacted by cloud, haze, shadow and/or snow.|

 |clear_confidence_percent||int||[0-100]||percentage value: per-pixel algorithmic confidence in 'clear' classification|

-|cloud_percent||int||[0-100]||Percent of cloud values in dataset.
-Cloud values represent scene content areas (non-blackfilled) that contain opaque clouds which prevent reliable interpretation of the land cover content.|
+|cloud_percent||int||[0-100]||Percent of cloud values in the dataset.
+Cloud values represent regions of a scene (non-blackfilled) that contain thick clouds.
+You cannot see ground objects through clouds.|

-|heavy_haze_percent||int||[0-100]||Percent of heavy haze values in dataset.
+Under UDM2.0’s definition: Percent of heavy haze values in the dataset.
 Heavy haze values represent scene content areas (non-blackfilled) that contain thin low altitude clouds, higher altitude cirrus clouds, soot and dust which allow fair recognition of land cover features, but not having reliable interpretation of the radiometry or surface reflectance.

-|snow_ice_percent||int||[0-100]||Percent of snow and ice values in dataset.
-Snow_ice values represent scene content areas (non-blackfilled) that are hidden below snow and/or ice.|
+|snow_ice_percent||int||[0-100]||Percent of snow and ice values in the dataset.
+Snow_ice values represent regions of the scene (non-blackfilled) that are hidden below snow and/or ice.|

-|visible_percent||int||[0-100]||Visible values represent the fraction of the scene content (excluding the portion of the image which contains blackfill) which is comprised of clear, light haze, shadow, snow/ice categories, and is given as a percentage ranging from zero to one hundred.|
+|visible_percent||int||[0-100]||Visible values represent the fraction of the scene content (excluding the portion of the image which contains blackfill) which comprises clear, light haze, shadow, snow/ice categories, and is given as a percentage ranging from zero to one hundred.|

 |visible_confidence_percent||int||[0-100]||Average of confidence percent for clear_percent, light_haze_percent, shadow_percent and snow_ice_percent|